happypandax/happypandax/docs/_sources/usage.rst.txt

 Using
 -------------------------------------

-If you started the web client server, you can start using HPX by opening up your browser and going to ``localhost:7008`` *(replace ``7008`` with whatever port you chose the web client server to listen on)*
+If you started the web client server, you can start using HPX right away by opening up your browser and going to ``localhost:7008`` *(replace ``7008`` with whatever port you chose the webclient server to listen on)*

 Exposing Happypanda X
 ========================================